cjvillar/cv_fibonacci_seq/README.md

 ## Notes:
-When working with sqlite3 and large data such as big fibonacci Sequences use PRAGMA auto_vacuum = 2; when deleting the fibonacci_seq_app_fibonaccinumber table
+When working with sqlite3 and large data such as big Fibonacci sequences use PRAGMA auto_vacuum = 2; when deleting the fibonacci_seq_app_fibonaccinumber table

 ```bash